semihdesticioglu/semihdesticioglu/index.md

 <img src="https://github.com/semihdesticioglu/Streaming_Sensor_Data_Realtime_Dashboard/blob/f1990afe1731b2495b0891c28c38f2b0705f9895/images/streaming_sensor_data.jpg" width="500"  height="300"/>

-This project aims to visualize sensor data in real-time by utilizing Spark Streaming, Kafka, and Kibana.
+This project aims to visualize sensor data in real time by utilizing Spark Streaming, Kafka, and Kibana.
 The dataset contains data from 255 sensors in 51 rooms across 4 floors of the Sutardja Dai Hall at UC Berkeley.
 The data includes CO2 concentration, humidity, temperature, light, and PIR motion sensor readings.
 The project involves
 * preprocessing the dataset with PySpark,
 * producing it into a Kafka topic,
 * consuming the topic with Spark Streaming,
-* and finally visualizing the data with Kibana on ElasticSearch.
+* and finally visualize the data with Kibana on ElasticSearch.

 Github Repo : [https://github.com/semihdesticioglu/Real-time-IoT-Sensor-Data-Dashboard](https://github.com/semihdesticioglu/Real-time-IoT-Sensor-Data-Dashboard)